 In a series of commissions, artists explore the manipulation of information, notions of artifice and illusion, ideas of transparency, and an engagement with the representations of cinema and media.
 Artists include Sol Calero, Consuelo Cavaniglia, Matthew Griffin, Daniel Jenatsch, Anna Breckon and Nat Randall, Through March 24, 2019 at ACCA.

-First launched in 2010, 30 Under 30 Women Photographers has help emerging, mid-career, as well as some accomplished women photographers to gain further exposure and participate in the collective among peers.
+First launched in 2010, 30 Under 30 Women Photographers has helped emerging, mid-career, as well as some accomplished women photographers to gain further exposure and participate in a collective among peers.
 For its 10th edition, Artpil is proud to announce the 2019 group with styles ranging from art photography to documentary, portraiture to street and fashion.